Autumn is a great time of year for walks. If you are hiking with young kids, try this Autumn Scavenger Hunt to motivate them.

-Horse chestnuts come in a thick case with large spikes on.
+Horse chestnuts come in a thick case with large spikes on them.

-Sweet chestnuts come in a case with lots of fine spikes on, and looks a bit like a little bright green hedgehog.
+Sweet chestnuts come in a case with many fine spikes and look like a little bright green hedgehog.

-In a sweet chestnut you may get a couple of small nuts.
-It’s sweet chestnuts that are traditionally roasted and ate at Christmas time.
+In a sweet chestnut, you may get a couple of small nuts.
+It's sweet chestnuts that are traditionally roasted and eaten at Christmas time.